Reformation in Denmark–Norway and Holstein: The Reformation in Denmark

-The superintendents were to meet with the king in synodes, the upper clergy with the superintendents in landemoders, and the lower with the upper clergy in kalenters, the king was to have no theological authority besides approving the superintendents, and the superintendents were not to hold fiefs or secular offices – a rule which would not be followed strictly.
-Likewise, Christian III would often intervene in the church's affairs.
+The superintendents were to meet with the king in synodes, the upper clergy with the superintendents in landemoders, and the lower with the upper clergy in kalenters.
+The king was to have no theological authority besides approving the superintendents.
+The superintendents were not to hold fiefs or secular offices – a rule which was not followed strictly.
+Likewise, Christian III often intervened in the church's affairs.

-The church order turned against the veneration of saints, fast days, celibacy and everything else that was considered papistic foolery, and instead it decreed church services to be performed in Danish.
-Most monks and nuns by far were allowed to stay in their monasteries and convents (except the grey friars) and the priests were allowed to keep their churches until they died.
-Only when the last monk or nun had died was the monastery added to the property of the Crown.
-Thus, in spite of more fierce procedures followed especially by bishop Peder Palladius on Zealand, the Reformation became a relatively bloodless affair in Denmark.
+The church order turned against the veneration of saints, fast days, celibacy and everything else that was considered papistic foolery, and instead decreed church services to be performed in Danish.
+Most monks and nuns were allowed to stay in their monasteries and convents, except the grey friars.

+Priests were allowed to keep their churches until they died.
+Only when the last monk or nun had died would a monastery be added to the property of the Crown.
+Thus, in spite of more fierce procedures followed, especially by bishop Peder Palladius on Zealand, the Reformation progressed as a relatively bloodless affair in Denmark.

 A Danish translation of the Latin Ordinatio ecclesiastica was approved by the rigsrådet as a law in 1539.
-Bugenhagen left Denmark during the same year, but returned in 1542 to mediate negotiations with the gentry of Holstein, who had delayed the implementation of the church order there.
+Bugenhagen left Denmark the same year.
+He returned in 1542 to mediate negotiations with the gentry of Holstein, who had delayed the implementation of the church order there.
 On 9 March 1542, the Schleswig-Holsteinische Kirchenordnung ("Church order of Schleswig-Holstein") was approved by the Landtag in Rendsburg after a revision by Bugenhagen.
-Implementation of the church order in Norway proved more difficult, and even more so in Iceland, where it was implemented only in 1552 after the execution of bishop Jón Arason in 1550, and contested by the local population until the seventeenth century.
+Implementation of the church order in Norway proved more difficult, and even more so in Iceland, where it was implemented in 1552 after the execution of bishop Jón Arason in 1550, and contested by the local population until the seventeenth century.

-In addition to working on the Danish church order, Bugenhagen also crowned Christian III and his wife Dorothea with a Lutheran ritual on 12 August 1537, the king's thirty-fourth birthday and the first anniversary of the arrest of the Roman Catholic bishops.
+In addition to working on the Danish church order, Bugenhagen crowned Christian III and his wife Dorothea with a Lutheran ritual on 12 August 1537, the king's thirty-fourth birthday, and the first anniversary of the arrest of the Roman Catholic bishops.
 The coronation as well as the inauguration of the superintendents, which was also performed by Bugenhagen, took place in Our Lady's Church in Copenhagen.
 Also in 1537, the University of Copenhagen, closed since the Count's War, was modelled by Bugenhagen after Wittenberg was re-opened as a Lutheran university.
 In 1550, the "Christian III Bible" was first printed, a translation of Luther's Bible by Christiern Pederson on behalf of Christian III.
-In 1556, Peder Palladius published the "Altar Book", a compendium of Lutheran liturgy, which however did not become binding in all of Denmark.
+In 1556, Peder Palladius published the "Altar Book", a compendium of Lutheran liturgy, which did not become binding in all of Denmark.